zorp/inspicos_wp/wp-content/plugins/mystickymenu/readme.txt

 * Disable floating menu on Desktop/Mobile
 * Disable floating menu on scroll down
 * Add CSS style to the floating header
-* Disable floating header on specific pages
+* Disable/enable floating header on specific pages

 But wait, there's more 😉